 | Saturdays @ 4:00 & 5:30 pm and Sundays @ 9:00, 10:30, & 11:55 am

-CareCare Ministries exist to glorify God by serving those in need with compassion-in-action.
-Our heartfelt desire is to help bear others’ burdens during times of trials and suffering.
-If you are in need of care, or if you are interested in serving in Care Ministries, please let us know by filling out the forms linked below!
+The Care Ministry exists to glorify God by serving those in need with compassion-in-action.
+Our heartfelt desire is to help bear others’ burdens during times of trial and suffering.
+If you are in need of care, or if you are interested in serving on one of our Care teams, please connect with us by clicking on the forms below.

 "Bear one another's burdens and so fulfill the law of Christ."
 (Galatians 6:2)